ng-conf/submissions-2015/README.md

 For multiple proposals please split them into separate pull requests.
 To do this with git you just have to create a new branch for each proposal, push them both to github, and open a pull request for each.

-If you have any questions about the process or about your ideas, please don't hesitate to contact us at info@ng-conf.org and we will give you all the help we can.